-NOTE: We cannot stress enough the importance of doing your homework prior to making a purchase, especially if this is your first wheelchair accessible vehicle.
+NOTE: We cannot stress enough the importance of doing your homework before making a purchase, especially if this is your first wheelchair-accessible vehicle.

-When it comes to wheelchair accessible vans for sale, or adaptive equipment, we know you have options.
-However, make the wrong choice, and it can be very costly and even dangerous to you and your loved-ones.
-Because of this, buying adaptive equipment or a wheelchair accessible vehicle online, site unseen, is not something you should consider lightly.
-Do you really want to take your chances if you’re buying the right product for your needs from a person on a phone or computer, hundreds of miles away?
+When it comes to wheelchair-accessible vans for sale or adaptive equipment, we know you have options.
+However, make the wrong choice, and it can be very costly and even dangerous to you and your loved ones.
+Because of this, buying adaptive equipment or a wheelchair-accessible vehicle online sight unseen is not something you should consider lightly.
+Do you want to take your chances if you’re purchasing the right product for your needs from a person on a phone or computer, hundreds of miles away?
 This person, whose primary focus is hitting their sales goal and their next commission check?
 Stop!
 Take your time and do your research.

-At Superior Van & Mobility, first and foremost, you’ll find that our team is not made up of sales consultants.
-Our team is made up of mobility consultants, and NONE OF THEM are paid on commission.
-In addition, we actually have storefront locations, service departments, and a team of certified professionals who truly care about you and your family’s needs.
+At Superior Van & Mobility, first and foremost, you’ll find that our teams are not made up of sales consultants.
+Our teams are made up of mobility consultants, and NONE OF THEM are paid on commission.
+In addition, we have storefront locations, service departments, and a team of certified professionals who genuinely care about you and your family’s needs.
 Plus, we’re here for you after the sale with our 24/7 emergency roadside service and dedicated service and rental departments.
-Answers and help are always a phone call away!
+Answers to all your questions and help are always a phone call away!

-Still considering on buying a new or used wheelchair van from an online only retailer?
+Still, considering buying a new or used wheelchair van from an online-only retailer?
 If we can provide you with any advice, that would be to please do your research thoroughly!
 Be sure you compare apples to apples.
-Because, not all handicap van conversion manufacturers use OEM approved parts or use best build methods.
-In fact, the wheelchair Van conversion industry is somewhat loosely regulated.
-There are many handicap accessible vehicle converters on the internet, who sell their products online only, that do not even crash-test the products they build!
-But that’s not all… Many build their vehicles using substandard materials, and compromise factory OEM components, like brake-lines and wiring harnesses.
+Because not all handicap van conversion manufacturers use OEM-approved parts or use the best build methods.
+The wheelchair van conversion industry is somewhat loosely regulated.
+Many handicap accessible vehicle converters on the internet, who sell their products online only, do not even crash-test the products they build!
+But that’s not all.
+Many make their vehicles using substandard materials and compromise factory OEM components, like brake lines and wiring harnesses.

-When working with a mobility dealer, either an online-only retailer or one located in your community like Superior Van & Mobility, be sure they are members of the, National Mobility Equipment Dealers Association (NMEDA).
-This is the one organization in place to PROTECT YOU by regulating the wheelchair accessible vehicle manufactures and the mobility dealer network.
-Mobility dealers that are members of NMEDA must always adhere to strict guidelines in selling, servicing, reconditioning and installing adaptive equipment into any vehicle.
-For manufacturers that are members, it is required that they MUST crash-test their vehicles and that they adhere to strict manufacturing guidelines and routinely undergo compliance reviews.
+When working with a mobility dealer, either an online-only retailer or one located in your community like Superior Van & Mobility, be sure they are members of the National Mobility Equipment Dealers Association (NMEDA).
+NMEDA is the one organization to PROTECT YOU by regulating the wheelchair-accessible vehicle manufacturers and the mobility dealer network.
+Mobility dealers that are members of NMEDA must adhere to strict guidelines in the selling, servicing, reconditioning, and installing adaptive equipment into any vehicle.
+For manufacturers that are members, it is required that they MUST crash-test their vehicles and adhere to strict manufacturing guidelines and routinely undergo compliance reviews.

 Buyer beware, if you don’t see NMEDA certification associated with a dealer you are working with, you should look to do business elsewhere.
 To check if the dealer you are working with is a member, CLICK HERE.